ASWAN TO LUXOR

 The journey begins in Aswan, Egypt’s southern gateway, where warm light, granite formations, and the steady presence of the Nile set a distinct tone.
 The day unfolds at a measured pace, introducing the dialogue between ancient craftsmanship and modern intervention that has shaped this region for centuries.
 From monumental engineering to sacred island temples, Aswan offers a composed and quietly powerful opening to the voyage.Itinerary

-Airport Pickup in Aswan
+Pickup in Aswan – Airport or Your Hotel

-Upon landing, you are met by your private driver, joined by your Egyptologist, who accompanies you as you begin the day’s visits.
-From the moment you leave the airport, the shift in atmosphere is immediate — warmer light, granite landscapes, and the quieter rhythm that characterises Upper Egypt.Philae Temple
+Upon arrival in Aswan, you are met by your private driver and joined by your Egyptologist, whether at the airport or at your hotel.
+From the first moments, the shift in atmosphere is apparent — warmer light, granite landscapes, and the quieter rhythm that defines Upper Egypt.
+From here, the day’s visits begin, accompanied throughout and paced in harmony with the character of the region.Philae Temple

 Begin your Aswan day with a boat ride to Philae, one of Egypt’s most atmospheric temple complexes.
 Approaching the island by water sets the tone: quiet, graceful, and anchored in centuries of devotion to Isis.
 Within its colonnades and inner courts, reliefs, sanctuaries, and chapels reflect a layered history that continued well into the Roman era.
 The setting — water, rock, and temple stone — creates a sense of clarity and stillness that makes Philae one of Upper Egypt’s most memorable sites.High Dam